upjs/facile-validator/README.md

 </form>
 ```

-The rules for every input are separated with a pipe character (vertical line) `|`.
+The rules for each field are separated with a pipe character (vertical line) `|`.
 In this example, we've assigned four rules for that `input`:

 - bail
 - required